NikolayKrishtopa/NikolayKrishtopa/README.md

 ### Some facts about Me :

 - Sincerelly involved at web development
-- Currently getting some education at [Yandex.Prakticum school](https://practicum.yandex.ru/) with graduating from that an Dec 2022
+- Currently getting some education at [Yandex.Prakticum school](https://practicum.yandex.ru/) with graduating from that at Dec 2022
 - Able to work with HTML5, CSS3, JS, GIT, React.JS, Webpack
 - Currently studying Typescript
 - Team player